wjohnson/pyapacheatlas/samples/metadataIngest/README.md

 ## Required Environment Variable settings

-Use the following code to set the environment for phython to run
+Use the following code to set the environment for Python to run

 ``` bash
 export MYSQL_SERVER_HOSTNAME=<localhost or ipaddress>